cloud-simple/tmate/README.md

 ```
 </blockquote>

+* See the next section on how to connect to shared shell session

-## How tp connect to shared shell session
+## How to connect to shared shell session

 * Now everybody who have private keys corresponding to GitHub users (specified as `spec.containers.args` for Kubernetes pod or as container args for `docker run` command) can use the command from the logs similar to the following to access the shared shell session